Loften Mitchell: Life and career

 From 1950 until 1962, Mitchell wrote for, and acted in, The Later Years, a radio program on New York station WNYC.
-His 1957 play A Land Beyond the River was a fictionalised adaptation of the life of schoolteacher and pastor Joseph DeLaine, whose lawsuit helped end segregation in public schools in the U.S..
+His 1957 play A Land Beyond the River was a fictionalised adaptation of the life of schoolteacher and pastor Joseph DeLaine, whose lawsuit helped end segregation in public schools in the United States.
 The play had a long off-Broadway run and was later published as a book.
 Mitchell won a Guggenheim Fellowship in 1958.
-In 1960 he released the three act play, Star of the Morning, for which he wrote the script and music, and for which Romare Bearden and Clyde Fox wrote the lyrics.
+In 1960, he released the three-act play Star of the Morning, for which he wrote the script and music, and for which Romare Bearden and Clyde Fox wrote the lyrics.

 Mitchell also wrote Tell Pharaoh, in which the characters reflect on their African origins and experiences through slavery to the civil rights movement; and, with Irving Burgie, wrote Ballad for Bimshire, an off-Broadway musical.
-From 1971 he was a professor at the State University of New York at Binghamton.
+From 1971, Mitchell was a professor at the State University of New York at Binghamton.
 His novel, The Stubborn Old Lady Who Resisted Change, was published in 1973, and he edited Voices of the Black Theatre (1975).

-In 1976 Mitchell was nominated for a Tony Award for the revue, Bubbling Brown Sugar.
+In 1976, Mitchell was nominated for a Tony Award for the revue Bubbling Brown Sugar.
 It was staged in both New York and London, where it was nominated for a Laurence Olivier Award.
 His 1983 musical, Miss Waters, To You, was based on the life of actress and singer Ethel Waters.

 Mitchell remarried in 1991, to Gloria Anderson.
 He died in Queens, New York, on May 14, 2001, aged 82.